rdi-caveman/AdventOfCode2021/README.md

 Day 18: **Snailfish**  Do the Snailfish homework.
 But what to use, trees, lists, treelists?
 Day 19: **Beacon Scanner** Piece together a map of all beacons by indentify overlaps.
 Location, location location.
 Day 20: **Trench Map**  Image enhancement of infinite sized picture.
 Like the game of Life.
 Day 21: **Dirac Dice** God does not play dice, but when he does he plays Dirac Dice
+Day 22: **Reactor Reboot**  Interesecting cubes are turned on or off.